alexharri/website/posts/webgl-gradients.md

 }
 ```

 To add blur we'll define a <Gl method>calc_blur</Gl> function to calculate the amount of blur to apply.
-We'll use it to calculate a <Gl>blur</Gl> value and divide <Gl>dist</Gl> by it, like so:
+We'll use it to calculate a blur value and divide <Gl>dist</Gl> by it -- like we did earlier in this post -- like so:

 ```glsl
 float blur = calc_blur();
 float alpha = clamp(0.5 + dist / blur, 0.0, 1.0);
 ```

-This mimics how we applied blur in an earlier section.

 Still, we've yet to define the <Gl method>calc_blur</Gl> function.
 Let's start off by applying a progressively increasing left-to-right blur over the width of the canvas like we did before: